Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • prolonged significant blood loss;

-The most common cause of hypovolemia is hypoplasia: iron synthesizes fewer hormones, which leads to disturbances in the body.
+The most common cause of hypovolemia is hypoplasia: the gland synthesizes fewer hormones, which causes disturbances in the body.

 It happens that with a decrease in blood volume, the content of thyroid hormones decreases.
-This type of hypovolemia is accompanied by weight gain, deterioration of hair condition, dry skin, menstrual irregularities in women.
-In the absence of treatment, there is a threat of infertility.
+This type of hypovolemia is accompanied by weight gain, deterioration of hair condition, dry skin, and menstrual irregularities in women.
+If left untreated, there is a risk of infertility.

-A fetus that does not receive enough thyroid hormones and iodine during the development of thyroid hormones will suffer from hypovolemia of the thyroid gland, a congenital disease is not excluded.
+A fetus that does not receive enough thyroid hormones and iodine during development will suffer from hypovolemia of the thyroid gland, and a congenital disease is possible.

-Autoimmune thyroiditis is a disease on the basis of which hypovolemia is possible; this manifests itself as a cessation of the production of thyroid hormones and is used as the main indicator in diagnosing the degree of the disease.
+Autoimmune thyroiditis is a disease that can cause hypovolemia; this manifests itself as a cessation of thyroid hormone production and is used as a main indicator in diagnosing the extent of the disease.

-The prerequisites for the development of the disease are: chronic stress, physical fatigue, poor-quality food (the presence of carcinogens), iodine deficiency, unfavorable ecology, genetic characteristics.
+The prerequisites for the development of the disease are: chronic stress, physical fatigue, poor-quality food (the presence of carcinogens), iodine deficiency, poor ecology, and genetic characteristics.

 Symptoms

-Signs of hypovolemia are not identified with the disease in everyone, patients explain it by fatigue and the normal state.
+Signs of hypovolemia are not identified with the disease in everyone; patients explain it by fatigue and normal condition.
 The disease has similar symptoms to dehydration.

 Symptoms of hypovolemia are: